Russell to challenge Puppolo for 12th Hampden District

 By Chris Maza

-WILBRAHAM – Wilbraham Selectman Robert Russell formally announced his decision to run for state representative for the First Hampden District on Feb.
+WILBRAHAM – Wilbraham Selectman Robert Russell formally announced his decision to run for state representative for the 12th Hampden District on Feb.
 19.

 Russell will oppose incumbent state Rep. Angelo Puppolo Jr., who initially said he would be a candidate for the state Senate’s First Hampden and Hampshire District position that will be vacated by state Sen. Gale Candaras, but altered course and opted to run for re-election to the House of Representatives instead.

 Prior to his announcement at the Village Store in the center of Wilbraham, Russell told Reminder Publications he was not intimidated facing an entrenched Democratic incumbent, feeling his opponent represents a disconnect between the legislature and the public.

 “The fact that [Puppolo] decided to change his mind doesn’t bother me a bit,” he said.
 “I have spoken with literally hundreds of people as I have approached the decision to run and uniformly there is a sense that what happens on Beacon Hill is a function of what the leadership on Beacon Hill wants, not what the voters want.”